Celedhrim/xbmc-fix-movies-rating/README.md

-xbmc-fmr : Update movie rating for XBMC database
+xbmc-fmr : XBMC movie rating up-to-date
 =======================

-This script intend to keep your movie rating up to date

-Currently only work with mysql DB
+This script intend to keep your movie rating up to date Currently only work with mysql DB

 Supported Ruby version